Smart Contract Languages: a comparative analysis: Introduction

 \section{Introduction}

 Smart contracts have played a pivotal role in the evolution of blockchain technology, paving the way for the emergence of the new paradigm of Decentralized Applications (DApps).
-As the new paradigm continues to gain popularity and DApps become pervasive, the complexity of their business logic and the distributed, often open, nature of the underlying platforms over which they execute make their development an increasingly challenging task.
-Consequently, designing robust smart contract languages becomes crucial to support the development of reliable and secure DApps.
-In the present paper, we review the current advances in smart contract languages and assess them to gain fresh insights into their design principles and the impact on the programming practices they convey.
+As the DApps continue to gain popularity and become pervasive, the complexity of their business logic and the distributed, often open, nature of the underlying platforms over which they execute make their development an increasingly challenging task.
+In this article, we review the current advances in smart contract languages and assess them to gain fresh insights into their design principles and the impact on the programming practices they convey.

+Our analysis targets the programming languages rather than the underlying architectures, acknowledging that the design of robust smart contract languages is a prerequisite for a principled development of reliable and secure DApps.

 \paragraph{Methodology}